invictatouch/invictatouch.github.io/content/about/index.md

 Invicta Touch is an independent touch rugby club based in Canterbury in Kent.
 We are affiliated to [England Touch](https://englandtouch.org.uk) and play under [Federation of International Touch](https://internationaltouch.org) rules.
 We provide opportunities for anybody who wants to play touch socially or competitively, regardless of age, gender, fitness or ability.

-We compete against the top clubs in the country in the National Touch Series and many of our current and former players have gone on to represent England, at all levels from under-15s to over-55s.
+#### Social Touch
+We typically have two adult touch sessions and one junior session (during school term time only) with coaching and game time each week all year round.
+All sessions are mixed gender and open to all.
+Check our [calendar]({{<ref "/calendar" >}}) for the latest session times and venues.
+Fully inclusive and pay-to-play [membership]({{<ref "/join" >}}) options are available and new players are welcome to try two sessions for free before signing up.

 Our annual [summer league]({{<ref "/league" >}}) is one of the biggest club leagues in England, with 16 teams and around 180 players playing each week for 10 weeks every summer.
+It is open to members and non-members alike.

+#### Competitive Touch
+Our elite mixed and single-gender teams compete against the top clubs in the country in the top division of the National Touch Series and our development side plays in the South East Development Series and other events.
+Our players are frequently selected to represent the South East Sharks and South East Taipans in the Touch Nationals each year and many of our current and former players have gone on to play for England, at all levels from under-15s to over-55s.